Ali Yahia Abdennour

-Ali Yahia Abdennour (January 18, 1921 – April 25, 2021) was an Algerian politician, lawyer and human rights activist.
+Ali Yahia Abdennour (Aɛli Yaḥya Σavdennur; January 18, 1921 – April 25, 2021) was an Algerian politician, lawyer and human rights activist.

 Early life and education

 Ali Yahia Abdennour was born on 18 January 1921, in the village of Lemkherda, Aït Yahia, now a wilayah of Tizi Ouzou, in what was French Algeria.
 He completed his primary education at Tizi Ouzou and finished his secondary studies at Médéa.

 Youth and the Algerian War

 Abdennour became a teacher and was assigned for four years to Affreville (today Khemis Miliana), birthplace of the future commander of Wilayah IV, Si M'hammed Bougara, whom he later met in hiding.
 In 1943, it was mobilized by the Alliance who took over Algeria from the Vichy France.
 He was decorated the following year.

 In 1945, he joined the Algerian People's Party-Movement for the Triumph of Democratic Liberties at the time of Algeria war and he left the PPA-MTLD party during the Berber crisis in 1949.
 In 1955, he joined the FLN.
 In 1956, he was arrested and later was placed under house arrest, from 1957 to 1960.
 Following his release in 1961, Abdennour became secretary general of the UGTA (General Union of Algerian Workers).
 After independence, he was elected deputy for the Wilayah of Tizi Ouzou Province.
 In 1963, he joined the rebellion of Hocine Aït Ahmed and later stood against Ahmed Ben Bella.